Qumulo/docs/administrator-guide/qumulo-core/configuring-saml-single-sign-on-sso.md

 1. If the Qumulo cluster has SAML SSO configured, the user can click **Continue to SSO login** on the Web UI login page.

    The Web UI redirects the user to the configured SSO portal.
-Because the authentication request uses HTTP-Redirect Binding, the login link appears as follows:
+Because the authentication request uses HTTP-Redirect Binding, the login URL appears.

    ```
    https://my-org.sso-provider.com/abc12de34fgAB5CDh6i7/saml?SAMLRequest=abcdefgh1234567890...